31 Dec 2016 | 5 min Read

 You might be tempted to just sink into a tub of hot water to relieve all the pain and soreness, but it is not advisable to use a hot tub, steam or sauna during pregnancy.
 A sauna could overheat your body and also increase the temperature in your uterus which is not good for your baby.

+It is said that if a dad-to-be puts on weight during pregnancy, then his wife is carrying a baby girl and if he is losing weight, then the baby is probably a boy.
 Your spouse is probably putting on weight to keep you company during those cravings, or losing weight because he’s a bit nervous.
 You can have a good laugh on this myth as your baby’s gender definitely does not depend on how much the father weighs.